AbsaOSS/generate-release-notes/README.md

 ### Adding the Action to Your Workflow

-Add the following step to your GitHub workflow:
+Add the following step to your GitHub workflow (in example are used non-default values):

 ```yaml
 - name: Generate Release Notes